 43º 18’ 03” N

-The Saja-Nansa region, which forms part of the CANTABRIA INFINITA route, was recently converted into an "Ecomuseum", meaning that it will be conserved in all its purity, due to its considerable ecological value.
-Located between the coast and the mountain ranges of Escudo de Cabuérniga, Barcena Mayor, Cordel and Peña Sagra, it includes the protected natural areas of Oyambre Nature Reserve and Saja National Park.
+The Saja-Nansa region, which is included in the CANTABRIA INFINITA route, was recently converted into an "Ecomuseum", meaning that it will be conserved in all its purity, due to its considerable ecological value.
+Located between the coast and the mountains of Escudo de Cabuérniga, Barcena Mayor, Cordel and Peña Sagra, it includes the protected natural areas of Oyambre Nature Reserve and Saja National Park.
 It is a peaceful area, with lush vegetation.
 The landscape is dominated by twisting folds and rugged terrain.
 It includes the valleys of Nansa and Cabuérniga.
 This part of the region has its own particular character.

-Some of the most deeply-rooted customs of the land are also preserved, and sports such as dragging stones with oxen, together with traditions related to the sea, such as the marine procession of La Folía.
-It is a paradise for ecological, rural and active tourism, and also has an important historic and artistic heritage.
+Some of the most deeply-rooted customs of the land are also preserved, as well us sports such as dragging stones with oxen, together with traditions related to the sea, such as the marine procession of La Folía.
+It is a paradise for ecological, rural and active tourism, and it also has an important historic and artistic heritage.

 There are vast extensions of woodland with oak, beech and birch, creating a mosaic of amazing colours in the spring and summer months, and in particularly, during the autumn.

 It has many different species of fauna, including the red deer, roe deer, boar and fox.
-In more remote, solitary areas, wolves can often be found, and occasionally, bears.
-The birds that inhabit this region include the vulture, capercaillie and the golden eagle, but it is more common to see kestrels and kites.
-In the autumn the "bellowing" of the deer can be heard, since this is the time when the males of these species make their mating calls, and the "passage", when the herds of cows from Tudanca (a species native to this zone) pass through on their way back from the higher pasturelands.
+In more remote, solitary areas, wolves can often be found, and occasionally, bears too.
+The birds that inhabit this region include the vulture, the capercaillie and the golden eagle, but it is more common to see kestrels and kites.
+In the autumn the "bellowing" of the deer can be heard, since this is the time when the males of these species make their mating calls, as well as the "passage", when the herds of cows from Tudanca (a species native to this zone) pass through on their way back from the higher pasturelands.

-Oyambre Nature Reserve has diverse ecosystems, from the dunes of Oyambre beach to the forest reserve of Monte Corona, and including the estuary of La Rabia, a haven for water birds.
+Oyambre Nature Reserve has diverse ecosystems, from the dunes of Oyambre beach to the forest reserve of Monte Corona, and through the estuary of La Rabia, a paradise for water birds.